 Get together with everyone from your organisation.
 Choose a facillitator and a scribe to write down what people say.
-Come up with some real actions that your organisation can take to help women become leaders long ples.
-Help PNG fly.
+Come up with actions that your organisation can take to help women and girls become leaders long ples.
+Your organisation can use this as a gender policy.
+You can include it with your organisation profile.
+Nice.
 Be ready to present your ideas.

-Outside organisations that help ol grup long ples want to see more women involved in decision making - NGOs and companies and Government.
-They know that organisations where men and women make decisions together are more likely to be successful.
-Suggest that they keep the list of actions they plan to take to help women become leaders long ples to show to any outside organisation that they want to get help from.
-Ol bai laikim stret.
+Outside organisations that help ol grup long ples want to see more women involved in decision making.
+They know that community organisations where men and women make decisions together are more likely to be successful.
+They are more likely to fly.
+Suggest to the organisation you are working with that they include their gender policy with their organisation profile when they market their rot B priorities to outside organisations.
 And don't forget to encourage everyone to put their ideas into practice.